UnityBaseJS/ub-jsdoc/README.md

 - Click on member name will navigate to source
 - Compact layout on members
 - Responsive design
-- modules marked as @package (or @access package) do not appear in navigation panel.
+- in case @module marked as a member of other module using `@memberOf module:parentModule` it dose not appear in navigation panel

 ## Uses